 On November 20, 2009, the President issued Executive Order 13520.
-When the Government makes payments to individuals and businesses, such as program beneficiaries, grantees, or contractors, or on behalf of program beneficiaries, it must make every effort to confirm that the right recipient is receiving the correct payment.
-The purpose of this Executive Order is to reduce improper payments by intensifying efforts to eliminate payment error, waste, fraud, and abuse in the major Government-administered programs, while continuing to ensure that Federal programs serve and provide access to their intended beneficiaries.
-2
+The Executive Order provides that when the Government makes payments to individuals and businesses, such as program beneficiaries, grantees, or contractors, or on behalf of program beneficiaries, it must make every effort to confirm the right recipient is receiving the correct payment.
+The purpose of the Executive Order is to reduce improper payments by intensifying efforts to eliminate payment error, waste, fraud, and abuse in the major programs administered by the Government, while continuing to ensure Federal programs serve and provide access to their intended beneficiaries.

-As part of the requirements of the Executive Order, each agency with a high-priority program identified by the Office of Management and Budget (OMB) shall provide the agency's OIG a report containing the
+As part of the requirements of the Executive Order,4 each agency with a high-priority program identified by the Office of Management and Budget (OMB) shall, within 180 days of the Order, provide the agency's OIG a report containing the

-- methodology for identifying and measuring improper payments by the agency's highpriority programs; - 2. plan, along with supporting analysis, for meeting the reduction targets for improper payments in the agency's high-priority programs; and - 3. plan, along with supporting analysis, for ensuring the initiatives undertaken pursuant to this order do not unduly burden program access and participation by eligible beneficiaries.
+- methodology for identifying and measuring improper payments by the agency's highpriority programs; - 2. plans, along with supporting analysis, for meeting the reduction targets for improper payments in the agency's high-priority programs; and - 3. plan, along with supporting analysis, for ensuring that initiatives undertaken pursuant to the Order do not unduly burden program access and participation by eligible beneficiaries.

-Each agency head is also required to submit to the agency's OIG and the Council of Inspectors General on Integrity and Efficiency (CIGIE) a report on high-dollar improper payments identified by the agency, subject to Federal privacy policies and to the extent permitted by law.
-Agencies are also required to place a prominently displayed link on their Internet homepages to Internet-based resources for addressing improper payments, including the Website published by the Secretary of the Treasury in coordination with the Attorney General and the Director of OMB.3
+Within 180 days of the Order, and at least once every quarter thereafter, each agency head is also required to submit to the agency's OIG and the Council of Inspectors General on Integrity and Efficiency (CIGIE), and make available to the public, a report on high-dollar improper payments identified by the agency, subject to Federal privacy policies and to the extent permitted by law.
+Agencies are also required to place a prominently displayed link on their Internet homepages to Internet-based resources for addressing improper payments.
+Such resources include information about improper payments under high-priority programs and a central method of collecting from the public information concerning suspected incidents of waste, fraud, and abuse by an entity receiving Federal funds that have led or may lead to improper payments by the Government.
+These resources are required to be published by the Secretary of the Treasury, in coordination with the Attorney General and Director of OMB.